The Shire-Reeve [Sheriff]

 de Faucumberg of Catfoss (d.
 4th February 1295) Holderness,

 East Riding of Yorkshire.
-This John has been presumed to
+This John has been presumed by

 be "Little John".
-Thus Henry assumed control of the Catfoss
+Thus Henry assumed control of the manor of Catfoss

-Manor and estate and aquired the lands in Holderness on the
+and and aquired the lands in Holderness on the

 18th August 1295 including Barleburgh [Barlborough], Derbyshire